An unidentified Fermi source emitting radio bursts in the Galactic bulge: Data and Burst Detection

 \subsubsection{Green Bank Telescope Epoch 2L: 1.5 GHz}

 We carried out a second set of GBT observations (AGBT 20B-407) on 6th August 2020 at 22:11:35.00 UTC for a total of 5 hours and 40 min on the source.
 This observation used the L-Band receiver with a center frequency of 1.5 GHz and a bandwidth of 800 MHz (4096 channels).
-We used the VEGAS pulsar backend in 8-bit format with a sampling time of 81$\mu$s, and a channel frequency resolution of 195 kHz.
+We used the VEGAS pulsar backend in 8-bit format with a sampling time of 81$\mu$s, and a frequency resolution of 195 kHz.
 We recorded the Full Stokes data in the IQUV format.
-A bright quasar, J1445+0958, used an injected signal for flux calibration, and a 1-minute noise diode scan was done on-source for polarization calibration.
+A bright quasar, J1445+0958 was observed for flux calibration, and a 1-minute noise diode scan was done on-source for polarization calibration.
 Hereafter we refer to this as ``Epoch 2L.''